salmanfmusic/site/README.md

-This project was created in React using JSX and some Googling !
+This site was created in React using JSX and some Googling !